acidanthera/OpenCorePkg/Staging/EnableGop/README.md

 For GPUs needing `DirectGopRendering` in OpenCore configuration, use `EnableGopDirect.efi`, otherwise use `EnableGop.efi` as it renders faster on most other systems.

-The driver may be installed to VBIOS or to main firmware.
-It is expected that most Mac Pro users will use firmware insertion and most iMac users will chose VBIOS insertion, however both techniques work on both systems (but it is harder to modify the iMac firmware).
+The driver may be installed to vBIOS or to main firmware.
+It is expected that most Mac Pro users will use firmware insertion and most iMac users will chose vBIOS insertion, however both techniques work on both systems (but it is harder to modify the iMac firmware, since there is no simple way to enable writing to it).

 Further discussion and community support for this driver is available at: